thindil/bob/README.md

 ## Build the program from sources

+### Docker way

+You can use Docker images `adabuild` and `adabuildwin64` from the project [dockerada](https://github.com/thindil/dockerada).
+They contain all libraries and compiler needed to build the game.

+To build Linux version of the program, download `adabuild` image and type in
+console:

+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P bob.gpr -XMode=release"`

+To build Windows 64-bit version of the program, download `adabuildwin64` image and type in console:

+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuildwin64 /bin/bash -c "cd /app && gprbuild -p -P bob.gpr -XMode=release --target=x86_64-windows"`

+### Classic way

 To build you need:

-* compiler - GCC with enabled Ada support or (best option) GNAT from:
+* compiler - GCC with enabled Ada support or GNAT from:

   https://www.adacore.com/download/

-  It is recommended to use GNAT GPL 2019 to compile the program.
   The program does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012.

-If you have all the required packages, navigate to the main directory(where this file is) to compile:
+If you have it, navigate to the main directory(where this file is) to compile:

 * The easiest way to compile the program is use Gnat Programming Studio included in GNAT.
 Just run GPS, select *bob.gpr* as a project file and select